russellelliott/InstagramProfileCollector/README.md

 - CS
 - Machine

+## Login Notifications
+Instagrapi will report a new login from a XiaoMI device in your location.
+That is the API.

+## Abandonment of Instabot

 ## Common "Errors"
 ### ds_user
 This is caused from cookies interferring with the execution of the program.
 This is solved by deleting the "config" folder every time the program is run